Learn concepts and best practices for sending logs to Cloud Observability.

 .

-Cloud Observability tokenizes this field to improve query performance and help you find information.
+attribute to improve query performance and help you find information.

 To help you explore and resolve issues, Cloud Observability lets you connect logs and traces in the logs tab and Trace view.